 Marge Champion is a living legend of the silver screen.
 She's well known for starring in musicals like Show Boat, but her breakout role, in a sense, was as the inspiration for Walt Disney's Snow White, which began production when she was just 14.

 As Champion remembered it, the producers selected her because she knew how to both dance and act elegant: “My father was British and he had trained me to curtsy and do things that were like Snow White would be doing."

 When working with the animators, she said, "There was no choreography: I was making it up as we went along and showing them how to dance."

-Champion went on to inspire other Disney characters like the Blue Fairy in Pinocchio and the whimsically dancing hippos in Fantasia.see more on Snow White
+Champion went on to inspire other Disney characters like the Blue Fairy in Pinocchio and the whimsically dancing hippos in Fantasia.

 Though John Waters muse and drag icon Divine (AKA Glenn Milstead) is known for being fabulously bizarre, he's less known for inspiring Ursula, The Little Mermaid's flamboyantly sinister sea witch.
 But, according to Nicole Pasulka and Brian Ferree at Hazlitt, animator Rob Minkoff based the character directly on Divine.
-Milstead died before the film was completed and never knew he inspired one of the most famous Disney villains.see more on Ursula
+Milstead passed before the film was completed and never knew he inspired one of the most famous Disney villains.

-If you've always thought the vultures from Disney's The Jungle Book were reminiscent of the Beatles, you're dead on the money... or carrion.
-The animated foursome, with their mop-top haircuts, were indeed directly inspired by John, Paul, George, and Ringo.
+If you've always thought the vultures from Disney's The Jungle Book were reminiscent of the Beatles, you're right.
+The animated group, with their mop-top haircuts, were indeed directly inspired by John, Paul, George, and Ringo.